Beliavsky/Fortran-code-on-GitHub/README.md

 [ALBUS_ionosphere](https://github.com/twillis449/ALBUS_ionosphere): determines the ionosphere total electron content (TEC) over any location on the Earth as a function of location and time, by Tony Willis.
 It then uses the TEC and a model of the Earth's magnetic field to compute the ionosphere's effect on the Faraday Rotion Measure (RM) observed for an astronomical radio source.
 The ionosphere's contribution to the RM can then be removed.

+[Algorithm for Void Identification in coSMology (AVISM)](https://github.com/oscarmonllor99/AVISM): void finder algorithm combining both geometrical and dynamical information in order to identify voids within a specific input region in which a given set of particles (or a grid) have matter (density) and velocities well defined, by Óscar Monllor-Berbegal et al.

 [aquila astrophotography package](https://github.com/gronki/aquila): small LRGB astrophotography reduction and processing package, by Dominik Gronkiewicz.
 The package consists of the programs aqstack for stacking and reduction of monochromatic CCD images and aqlrgb for compositing images from many filters into one color picture.

 [ARTEMIS-P](https://github.com/maserlib/ARTEMIS-P): Anisotropic Ray Tracer for Electromagnetism in Magnetospheres, Ionospheres and Solar wind, including Polarisation, by Baptiste Cecconi and C. Baskevitch